 I've been carting this recipe around with me since college.
-I found it in some dumb women's magazine at a checkout counter in Syracuse, New...Read More
+I found it in a magazine at a checkout counter in Syracuse, New York, and...Read More

 Lebanese Onion & Parsley Salad

 Wait!
 I know you’re probably not feeling super excited about a pile of onions.
 But don’t turn up your nose!